Is my teen struggling with depression? 🌟 TCCFT

 Supporting Your Journey Towards Wellness

-Learn more about how our counsellors can help with depression by contacting us at 416-565-4504 or by email at info@counsellingtorontoteens.com.
-Ready to take that first step? book your appointment today — it’s always the right time to try.
+Learn more about how our counsellors can help with depression by contacting us at 416-565-4504 for our Bloor and Runnymede location, or at 647-296-8441 for the Danforth location.
+You can also email us at info@counsellingtorontoteens.com.
+Schedule your appointment today, and it’s always the right time to try.

 Visit us